 What are the current rates for Spanish payroll taxes?

 An important component of any business activity is its taxation.
 Spanish payroll taxes are a part of the corporate taxation that has to be submitted to the competent institutions by the representatives of the company.
+In the following list, our Spanish law firm has prepared the main taxes and tax rates charged for payroll in Spain:

 - Spanish employees must be paid on a monthly basis and this results in 12 salary payments, concluded in accordance with the date stipulated in the employment contract;